puppetlabs/relay-docs/docs/adding-an-approval-step.md

 ```

 In this workflow, an approver can only take action on the `prod-approval` step after the `provision-k8s` step has completed.
-After the approver accepts `prod-approval`, Nebula executes `deploy-prod`, which depends on `prod-approval`.
+After the approver accepts `prod-approval`, Relay executes `deploy-prod`, which depends on `prod-approval`.

 Only users with the approver or administrator roles can approve an approval step.
-You can assign roles to users from **Access control** in the Nebula web interface.
+You can assign roles to users from **Access control** in the Relay web interface.
 If an approver rejects an approval step, or the approval's timer expires, the workflow run fails.

 **Note**: Approval steps currently expire after an hour.